anapurna12/TamaraDragutinovic/_posts/2025-10-28-Why SEO Needs a GDPR Moment.md

 ### Personalization → profiling
 Many websites use personalization or A/B testing to improve engagement.
 These features often rely on "profiling" - analyzing user behavior to predict preferences.
 Under GDPR, profiling requires a lawful basis and often explicit consent.
+The truth is that consent is the safest legal basis for marketing-type profiling.
+However, "legitimate interests" may apply in limited, well-balanced cases, though not for cookies, as those fall under the scope of the ePrivacy Directive.
 Without proper configuration, it can easily cross into non-compliance.

 ### Tools that process behavioral data
 Common SEO tools such as Google Analytics, Search Console, and similar analytics vendors collect or visualize user data that can intersect with GDPR rules.
 Most of them rely on cookies, IP addresses, or session identifiers,  meaning they are not “GDPR-neutral” by default.
+In GA4, IPs aren’t logged and EU routing is available, but consent and transfer rules still apply, so configuration matters.
+It is worth noting that the EU General Court upheld the validity of the EU-US Data Privacy Framework in September 2025, indicating that it is no longer accurate to characterize Google Analytics as categorically unlawful within the EU.

 ---